EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

 # Run RStudio Server Container

 Run RStudio Server Container is an app that runs an RStudio Server container on a back-end within your safe haven.
+The RStudio Server container was built for the TRE Open OnDemand service.
 The container is run using Podman.

 ---